memfault/interrupt/_drafts/monitoring-battery-life.md

 ### Not all batteries are equal

 There will be both good and bad batches of batteries purchased from a vendor.
-Some might also be super-hero batteries and be exceptional, and others might barely hit the threshold of the minimum Ah ratings.
+Some might also be exceptional super-hero batteries, and others might barely hit the threshold of the minimum Ah ratings.
 That's just how it is, especially when projects are counting cents on their BOM.

 Also, as you likely already know, batteries age over time and lose capacity with the number of cycles they go through.
 At Pebble, we took this into account by slowly updating the battery curve over time for different revisions of the hardware and then year over year to make sure that we tried our best to account for battery aging.